pkeroulas/st2110-toolkit/doc/troubleshoot.md

 sysctl -w net.ipv4.conf.<media-interface>.rp_filter=0
 ```

-Create a new file in `/usr/lib/sysctl.d/` to make it persistent.
+Create a new file in `/usr/lib/sysctl.d/` for persistency.